top of page

 Madyarov's Rant - On the Logic of Truth

-The historian Leonid Madyarov appears only briefly in the novel during some evening chats held in Pyotr Sokolov’s kitchen.
+The historian Leonid Madyarov appears briefly in the novel during some evening chats held in Pyotr Sokolov's kitchen.
 The gathering consists of several members of the local intelligentsia, including the mathematician Sokolov and his colleague Victor Shtrum, a nuclear physicist and one of the main characters of Life and Fate.
 Both Pyotr and Victor live and work in Kazan after evacuating Moscow in the early months of the war.
 They have a lot of time to sit around and talk while the battle of Stalingrad rages to the south.

 Madyarov is willing to speak his mind, something that Shtrum finds invigorating.
 One night, he launches an extended critique of Soviet communism's errors and how those had resulted in the calamities of the war's first year.